New mechanistic insights in genetic kidney disease

 IMplementation of Advancements in GENetic Kidney Disease (IMAGEN)

-• Patient-specific cell and tissue models will be developed and used for functional analysis to identify the molecular mechanisms of ciliopathies and tubulopathies.
+• Patient-specific cell and tissue models have been developed and used for functional analyses to identify the molecular mechanisms of tubulopathies and ciliopathies.

 Kidney